Skip to main content

 Mexican American Student Association

 MASA, our Mexican American Student Association, is a cultural organization that promotes cultural and social awareness, community service, and exploration of Mexican culture.
 Our organization serves to provide Mexican Americans and their community allies the ability to obtain a sense of belonging where they can build lifelong connections with others of the same interest, rooted in the knowledge of Mexican culture.
-For more information, contact Inma Navarro (mnavarr@ncsu.edu).
+For more information, contact Prof. Inma Navarro.

 Bate-Papo: Portuguese Conversation Hour